oae/gnome-shell-extensions-sync/README.md

 ## Usage

-- You can select the data types that are going to be uploaded in the settings.
+- You can select the data types that are going to be saved in the settings.

 ## For Github